Hyde County License Hearing Guide

 Special Programs

-• Ignition Interlock Device (IID) Program: As mentioned earlier, the IID program may be required for certain DUI offenders, particularly those seeking a restricted license or those with multiple offenses.
+• Ignition Interlock Device Program: North Carolina requires the installation of an ignition interlock device (IID) for certain DUI offenders, particularly those with high BAC levels or repeat offenses.
 The IID prevents the vehicle from starting if the driver's breath alcohol concentration exceeds a pre-set limit.